Treaty of San Stefano: Gallery

 Annex to the Treaty of San Stefano, showing the change of Serbia's borders.

 Annex to the Treaty of San Stefano, showing the change of Montenegro's borders.

 Annex to the Treaty of San Stefano, showing the borders of the new Principality of Bulgaria.

 Annex to the Treaty of San Stefano, showing the change of the border between the Russian and the Ottoman Empire in the Caucasus.

 In popular culture

 The circumstances leading to the signing of the Treaty of San Stefano are depicted in Boris Akunin's historical novel The Turkish Gambit.
-Akunin in general sticks to known historical facts, though he attributes some acts to fictional characters such as his recurrent protaginist Erast Fandorin.
+Akunin in general sticks to known historical facts, though he attributes some acts to fictional characters such as his recurrent protagonist Erast Fandorin.